Lets-Dev/website/README.md

 ?>
 ```

 **BE CAREFUL :** Make sure to not upload the credentials.php file with your own credentials !
-The file is listed in the .gitignore, but some IDEs don't take this file into account

-You can easily make sure this won't happen : just run the command "git update-index --assume-unchanged includes/credentials.php" in your git command promt, in your repo.

 ## Authors